Have you tried making handmade wrapping paper with your kids?

 - Tie dye gift wrap on Babble Dabble Do

-- DIY snowflake wrapping paper on Tiny Rotten Peanuts
+- DIY snowflake wrapping paper on Art for Kids and Robots

-- Christmas wrap printable with braided rope on Art Bar Blog
+- Printable tree wrap and braided rope on Art Bar

 - Poppable wrapping paper on Pink Stripey Socks